Ishan3450/Ishan3450/README.md

 ###

-<h3 align="left">My name is Ishan and I'm a Computer Engineering Enthusiast/Student from Gujarat, IN</h3>
+<h3 align="left">My name is Ishan and I'm a Computer Engineering Enthusiast and a student from Gujarat, IN</h3>

 ###